15E601/RDFBones-O/docs/index.rst

 Associated Documents
 --------------------

-The term ‘associated documents’ refers to all records directly or indirectly related to skeletal material (@Giesen2013a [53]).
+The term ’associated documents’ refers to all records directly or indirectly related to skeletal material (:raw-latex:`\citealt[53]{Giesen2013a}`).
 This includes reports and other written records, drawings, photographs, x-ray images, publication drafts and published work.
 These materials can be incorporated in information systems in digitised form, genuinely digital material includes digital scans, 3D models and video.

 Associated records might also refer to the keeping and curation of skeletal material, e. g. in the form of acquisition, accession and